How I Ended This Summer: Plot

-The frightened Pasha does not tell Sergei about his family and temporarily sabotages the radio.
-When Sergei leaves to get more trout, Pasha is told that the ship is stuck in ice, but that a helicopter will instead come before the weather worsens.
+Frightened, Pasha does not tell Sergei about his family.
+When Sergei leaves to get more trout, Pasha is told that the ship is stuck in ice, but that a helicopter will come before the weather worsens.
 Pasha, carrying a rifle, heads to the lagoon to meet the helicopter.
-Upon hearing the rotors of the helicopter, Pasha lights a flare, but the pilot cannot see the flare due to heavy fog and flies away.
+Pasha lights a flare, but the pilot cannot see it due to heavy fog and flies away.
 Pasha then notices bear pawprints.
-Following the tracks with his eyes, he sees the distinct white shape of a polar bear.
-He runs a short distance, and notices that the bear is chasing him.
-He flees, and begins to descend a steep embankment, and subsequently trips.
+He sees the distinct white shape of a polar bear.
+The bear chases him.
+He begins to descend a steep embankment and trips.

 Pasha wakes up in Sergei's boat.
-As they disembark, Pasha tries to confess to Sergei that he needs to tell him something but Sergei ignores him.
-Pasha finally blurts out to Sergei that his family is dead.
-Sergei turns around and comes toward him, and Pasha, frightened and with an injured leg, falls to the ground.
+As they disembark, Pasha tries to say that he needs to tell Sergei something, then finally blurts out that Sergei's family is dead.
+Sergei comes toward him, and Pasha, with an injured leg, falls to the ground.
 Thinking Sergei is going to attack him, Pasha fires at him but misses.
-He then gets up and runs away while Sergei picks up his gun and fires at him, and then keeps shooting into the air.
+He then runs away while Sergei picks up his gun and fires at him, and then keeps shooting into the air.

 Pasha takes up residence in an old abandoned cabin.
 He wakes up to hear Sergei outside and hides, still afraid.
-Sergei calls to him and says he wants to talk to him.
+Sergei says he wants to talk to him.
 Sergei, who is carrying his rifle, hears Pasha step on something that makes a large cracking sound.
 Thinking Pasha fired at him, he fires his own rifle.
-The terrified Pasha runs away.
+Pasha runs away.